akiomiyao/tef/README.md

 The th option is TSD method specific.

-tmp directory in target is not deleted and can be reused.
+Because tmp directries in tergets grow huge size, tmp directories will be deleted
-If option=clear is specified, data in tmp will be cleared at the begining of analysis.
+at the end of analysis.
+If debug=yes is added in options, tmp directories will not
+deleted.

 sort_tmp=directory_for_sort is the option for temporary directory for sort command.
 If sort_tmp is specified to fast disk, *e.g.* SSD, sorting will be accelerated.
 If your SSD is not enough size, set the tef directory in HDD space and specify sort_tmp in SDD space.